AmrMomtaz/K-Means/README.md

 ## How to run:

-In this section, I'll show how to run the code and produce the jar file to run on hadoop.
+In this section, I'll show how to run the code on hadoop.

 1. First, define the list of initial centroids in a file with this format:
 ```